ast-grep/ast-grep.github.io/website/guide/api-usage/js-api.md

 # JavaScript API

-ast-grep's API design is still in flux, but the following is a rough sketch of how it will work.
+ast-grep's JavaScript API design is pretty stable now.
+No major breaking changes are expected in the future.

 ## Installation